ta-hughes/oregoninvasiveshotline/README.md

 contains that newly submitted report, the user gets an email.
 This is an expensive process, so it runs in a separate thread.

-Because cron jobs tend to get abandoned around here, the Elasticsearch index is rebuilt every morning(ish) via a signal receiver that calls the rebuild_index management command (see the `utils` module).
+Because cron jobs tend to get abandoned around here, the Elasticsearch index is rebuilt early in the morning via a daily task runner process.

 # Migrating from the old site